Alfresco/alfresco-transform-core/docs/engine_config.md

 ```
 Rendition provides values for options: Op1, Op2
 ```
-If we assume both transformers support the required source and target Media Types, and *priority1* < *priority2* ,Transformer 1 will be selected because it the priority is higher.
+If we assume both transformers support the required source and target Media Types and *priority1* < *priority2*, Transformer 1 will be selected because its priority is higher.